vicfergar/HassClient/README.md

 ```

 ### Storage Collections
-Home Assistant defines a `Storage Collections` as a registry of items identified by a unique id.
+Home Assistant defines a `Storage Collection` as a registry of items identified by a unique id.
 Some common operations like `list`, `create`, `update` and `delete` are exposed through the Web Socket API and can be consumed using this client.

+At the momment only `Area`, `InputBoolean`, `RegistryEntry` and `User` items are exposed.

 ```csharp
 // List